joboy-dev/Online-Bookstore-API/README.md

 - **Firebase**: Python wrapper for Firebase for file storage.
 - **PostgreSQL**: Database for local development.
 - **Docker**: Containerization of services.

+## Documentation

+Get the postman documentation for a detailed description on how to make use of the API.
+You can find it [here](https://documenter.getpostman.com/view/25448393/2sA3XVALMT)

 ## Setup and Installation